netxms/netxms-doc/user/basic-concepts.rst

      - - Template
        - Template Group
    * - Template
      - Data collection and agent policy template.
-See :ref:`Data collection<data-collection>` section for more information about templates.
+See admin guide for more information about templates.
 If an object is a child of a template, this means that teplate is applied to that object.
      - - Acces point